 No Campground host & No Campground Office

-Always clean up your campground, not just to be a good neighbor to other RVers and Campers, but also to the local wildlife.
-The campground does have trash cans, but if they are overflowing, please take it with you.
+Always clean up your campsite, not just to be a good neighbor to other RVers and Campers but also to the local wildlife.
+The campground does have trash cans, but please take your trash with you if they are overflowing.

 Since this campground does not have a sewer or a dump station, keep your grey and water in your RV.
 Do not dump any of it during your stay.

-The local wildlife was very present on our visit with water snakes, bears, and raccoons nearby.
-Don’t feed them and always keep a safe distance.
+The local wildlife was very present on our visit, with water snakes, bears, and raccoons nearby.
+Please don’t feed them and always keep a safe distance.

-The best recommendation we can give is to just enjoy the raw environment at Bayside, and watch the short video below as an example of what we chose to do.
+The best recommendation we can give is to enjoy the raw environment at Bayside.